StarCoreSE/SCModRepository/README.md

 - enough space to download the entire git repo (~5gb)?

 ### Step 1:
 - ``Fork`` this repository to a folder on your computer.
 Name it something like SCModRepository-Yourname.
 This is where your edits can be made, and is apparently how actual projects do it.
+You can do this in GitHub desktop by git cloning the url, or through the github website, with the "fork" button which you can then git clone to a folder on your computer where you can make changes.

 ### Step 2:
 - ``Make a branch`` for the changes you want to do on ``your local repository``. (i.e. SCModRepository-Yourname/BuffMyFavoriteGunPlease) Use your local repository's ``Main`` branch to keep in sync with starcore's ``Main`` branch, it makes edits much easier.
 You just click the button on github to sync it.